-The Ohio Court of Appeals upheld a motion to suppress evidence when it determined officers incorrectly applied Ohio’s turn signal law to stop a driver and then arrest him for operating a vehicle while impaired by alcohol (OVI).
+The Ohio Court of Appeals upheld a motion to suppress evidence when it found officers improperly applied Ohio’s turn signal law (ORC 4511.39) to stop a driver and arrest him for operating a vehicle while impaired by alcohol (OVI).

-The Court stated an officer cannot conduct a traffic stop on a driver where the driver did not commit a traffic violation and the law is clear regarding what a violation is.
+The Court said an officer cannot conduct a traffic stop on a driver where the driver did not commit a traffic violation.
 State v.
-Raubenolt, 2019-Ohio-3112
+Raubenolt, 2019-Ohio-3112.

 In Raubenolt, Defendant and the arresting officer were driving side by side when Defendant activated his turn signal and began to move into the same lane as the officer’s vehicle.
-The officer alerted Defendant with his horn and Defendant corrected his movement and avoiding an accident with the officer’s vehicle.
-The officer then positioned himself behind Defendant’s car and initiated a traffic stop for failing to correctly use a turn signal, a violation of revised code section 4511.39 Following an investigation of incident, Defendant was arrested for OVI.
+The officer honked his horn and Defendant moved back in his lane, avoiding an accident.
+The officer then drove behind Defendant’s car and pulled him over for an improper lane change, a violation of ORC 4511.39.
+After doing field sobriety tests, Defendant was arrested for OVI.

 Defendant challenged the state’s case by saying the officer lacked a reasonable suspicion that he committed a traffic violation by failing to properly use his turn signal.
 In State v.
 Logan, 2008-Ohio-2969 the court held a traffic stop is valid only if the officer has reasonable and articulable suspicion that a driver has committed a traffic violation.
 Reasonable suspicion exists when an officer determines based on all the facts of the situation, that a traffic offense has occurred.